-Grade A availability has been steadily declining from 3.9m sq ft in Q3 2011, and this has kick-started some recent speculative development in the region.
+Grade A availability has been steadily declining from 0.36m sq m (3.9m sq ft) in Q3 2011, and this has kick-started some recent speculative development in the region.
 Most notably, three schemes totalling 250,000 sq ft were recently started at the Cross Green Industrial Estate in Leeds.
 This will help with the complete lack of grade A availability in Leeds, as mentioned previously, and may be a catalyst for other developers to consider building speculatively in the area.
-Two other speculative developments in Normanton and another at Meadowhall, Sheffield are currently under construction, bringing the total recent speculative development in the region to 600,000 sq ft.
+Two other speculative developments in Normanton and another at Meadowhall, Sheffield are currently under construction, bringing the total recent speculative development in the region to 55,740 sq m (600,000 sq ft).

-Prime rental levels have been slowly increasing over the past year, with 2014 rents in Leeds closing at £5.50 per sq ft.
-Low prime availability will help push rents up by 0.9% on average per year over the next five years to £5.75 sq ft.
+Prime rental levels have been slowly increasing over the past year, with 2014 rents in Leeds closing at £59.20 sq m (£5.50 per sq ft).
+Low prime availability will help push rents up by 0.9% on average per year over the next five years to £61.89 per sq m (£5.75 sq ft).
 However, a few larger buildings in Leeds are already quoting this price.